MinBZK/work-packages-library/README.md

 Everything in this repository is licensed under the [EUPL 1.2](./LICENCE.md) unless stated otherwise

 ## Add deliverable
-Use this repository by putting your work package deliverable(s) in the folder of your project.
+Use this repository by putting your deliverable(s) in the folder of your work package.
 Update the `index.json` with your deliverable data by adding a new entry at the top.
-Make sure that the project name exactly matches the folder to be created for this (or already present).
-Within the project folder you are free to use your own structure.
+Make sure that the `Work-package-name` exactly matches the folder to be created for this (or already present).
+Within the `Work-package-name` folder you are free to use your own structure.

 ## Repository structure
 > This is a currently empty library.
 The structure below is an example.

     Work-packages-library
-    +-- Project-name
+    +-- Work-package-name
     |   +-- Deliverable-1
     |   +-- Deliverable-2
     +-- README.md
-    +-- Project-name
+    +-- Work-package-name
     |   +-- Deliverable
-    +-- Project-name
+    +-- Work-package-name
     |   +-- Deliverable
     |   +-- Docs-pages
     |   |   +-- Page-1